-Note 12: LianZhongHongYu Information Technology(Beijing) Co.,Ltd. is a 100% owned subsidiary of Synnex Investments (China) Ltd. Synnex Investments (China) Ltd. is an indirect wholly-owned subsidiary of the Company.
+Note 12: LianZhongHongYu Information Technology(Beijing) Co., Ltd. is a 100% owned subsidiary of Synnex Investments (China) Ltd. Synnex Investments (China) Ltd. is an indirect wholly-owned subsidiary of the Company.
 Total membership contribution is RMB\$1,000 thousand.

 Note 13: The Company sold 100% equity of the subsidiary - Synnex(Ningbo) Ltd. to Ningbo Jiuyuan Electronic Co., Ltd. on February 28, 2021.
-As of the date, the Company lost its control over the subsidiary was no longer included in the Group's consolidated financial statements.
+As of the date, the Company lost its control over the subsidiary and the subsidiary was no longer included in the Group's consolidated financial statements.
+Note 14: The Company's subsidiary, Synnex (Chongqing) Ltd., completed the registration of cancellation on June 5, 2019.

-Accumulated amount of remittance Investment amount approved by the Ceiling on investments in from Taiwan to Mainland China as of June 30, Investment Commission of the Ministry of Mainland China imposed by the Investment Economic Commission of Company name 2022 Af fairs (MOEA) MOEA Synnex Technology International \$ 19,816,325 \$ 19,838,728 \$ 37,659,172
+Accumulated amount of remittance Investment amount approved by the Ceiling on investments in

+from Taiwan Investment Mainland China

+to Mainland Commission of imposed by the

+China the Ministry of Investment

+as of September 30, Economic Commission of

+Company name 2022 Affairs (MOEA) MOEA

+Synnex Technology International \$ 21,153,159 \$ 25,484,520 \$ 42,679,928